whitetark/web-progress/practice/front-end-mentor/03.social-media-dashboard-with-theme-switcher/README-template.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Select and submit a number rating
-- See the "Thank you" card state after submitting a rating
+- Toggle color theme to their preference

 ### Screenshot